robfletcher/strikt/docs/user-guide/assertion-styles.md

 ## Chained assertions

-Chained assertions use a fluent API.
+Chained assertions use a fluent API similar to AssertJ.
 They fail fast.
 That is, the first assertion that fails breaks the chain and further assertions are not evaluated.